 Dr. Jemma Davidson is an isotope geochemist and petrologist in the Center for Meteorite Studies.
-Her expertise lie in the petrology and isotope chemistry of primitive astromaterials, primarily carbonaceous chondrites and interplanetary dust particles (and their organic and presolar grain components).
+Her expertise lie in the petrology and isotope chemistry of primitive astromaterials, including martian meteorites, carbonaceous chondrites and interplanetary dust particles (and their organic and presolar grain components).
 She also studies ordinary chondrites and Hayabusa-returned particles from asteroid Itokawa.
 Her research aims to identify and characterize primitive early solar system samples to aid understanding of the material from which small bodies formed, and then to trace changes in this material as a result of pre- and post-accretionary processes to understand asteroidal evolution in the early solar system.
+In collaboration with SESE's Dr. Meenakshi Wadhwa and Dr. Rick Hervig, she also studies magmatic volatiles in a variety of extraterrestrial materials, including martian meteorites and Icelandic basalts.
+This work aims to understand the origin, distribution, and evolution of magmatic volatiles in planetary bodies.

-In addition to advanced sample-preparation techniques, Dr. Davidson's analytical specialties include SIMS (Secondary Ionization Mass Spectrometry; including NanoSIMS, ims-1280, and ims-6f), EPMA (Electron Probe Microanalysis), SEM (Scanning Electron Microscopy), microRaman spectroscopy, and Scanning Transmission X-ray Microscopy (STXM) based X-ray Absorption Near-Edge Spectroscopy (XANES).
+In addition to advanced sample-preparation techniques, Dr. Davidson's analytical specialties include SIMS (Secondary Ionization Mass Spectrometry; including NanoSIMS, ims-1280, and ims-6f), EPMA (Electron Probe Microanalysis), SEM (Scanning Electron Microscopy), microRaman spectroscopy, and synchrotron-based X-ray Absorption Near-Edge Spectroscopy (XANES).

 To learn more about Dr. Davidson's research visit her website by clicking here.